-DEC has established a Deer Management Focus Area in central Tompkins County to intensify use of hunting to assist communities in the Ithaca area with the burden of overabundant deer populations.
-The focus area program (PDF brochure, 1.1 MB) is established to reduce total deer populations within the focus area by providing more time and more tags to hunters who can gain access to huntable land.
-DEC plans to evaluate this new approach over the next several years and, depending on the results, will consider designation of other locations as deer management focus areas.
+The Deer Management Focus Area in central Tompkins County is intended to assist communities in the Ithaca area manage the burden of overabundant deer populations by intensifying deer hunting opportunities.
+The focus area program (PDF brochure, 1.1 MB) provides more time and more tags to hunters who can gain access to huntable land.
+DEC will evaluate this new approach over the next several years and, depending on the results, may consider designation of other locations as deer management focus areas.

 Within the DMFA, registered big game hunters will be authorized to: